gonuco/aion.erc.contract/audit/code-review-trs/Savings.md

 // DO NOT SEND TOKENS TO THIS CONTRACT.
 Use the deposit() or depositTo() method.
 // As an exception, tokens sent to this contract before locking are the
-// bonus tokens that are distributed. contract Savings {
+// bonus tokens that are distributed.
+// BK Ok
+contract Savings {
-	// periods is the raw number of withdrawal periods uint constant public periods = 36;
+	// periods is the raw number of withdrawal periods
+    // BK NOTE - Should use `PERIODS` instead of `periods`
+    // BK Ok
+	uint constant public periods = 36;
 	// t0multiple is the numerator that determines what fraction
 	// of total distributions is distributed in the first period,
 	// where that fraction is (t0multiple / periods)
+    // BK NOTE - Should use `T0SPECIAL` instead of `t0special`
+    // BK Ok
 	uint constant public t0special = 12;
+    // BK NOTE - Should use `INTERVAL` instead of `interval`
+	// BK Ok
 	uint constant public interval = 10;  // block interval (FIXME: pick a number)

+    // BK Ok
 	event Deposit(address indexed who, uint amount);

     // BK Ok - Owned